4A616D6573/4A616D6573.com/_posts/2017-04-01-building-a-portable-lab.md

 7. Optional, select `Mount Options` and adjust settings to your requirements.
 8. Select `OK`.

-Wait for your volume to mount, this can take a few minutes..
+Wait for your volume to mount, this can take a few minutes.

+---

+## Closing

 Congratulations!
-You've now got a mounted share, you can now begin moving all your tools and virtual machines.
+You've now got a portable lab, you can now begin moving over all your tools.

+I've found a portable lab to be an indispensable tool for my day to day work.
+Being able to have a ever changing tool set on hands at all times is a real game changer.
+Best of all your spend more time doing the interesting stuff and less on maintenance.

+I hope you found this post informative.
+If you have any questions you can contact me via the [About](/about/) section.

 ---